Heroines

 6th November 1990 the Women “Drivers” of Saudi Arabia

-Twenty-one years ago today, forty-seven women staged a remarkable protest against Saudi Arabia’s unwritten “law of convention” prohibiting women from driving – the only country in the world to violate this basic human right of freedom of movement.
-In a … Continue reading
+On this day in 1990, forty-seven Arab women staged a remarkable protest against Saudi Arabia’s unwritten “law of convention” prohibiting women from driving.
+At the time, Saudi Arabia remained the only country in the world to violate this basic human … Continue reading

 Posted in Dissent, Heroines | 1 Comment